-- [18] As detailed above, in order to meet the class definition, the Claimant must have "applied for sickness benefits in respect of an illness, injury or quarantine" during the period of March 3, 2002 to March 23, 2013.
-I have no documentation evidencing any application being made to convert the Claimant's parental benefits to sickness benefits in relation to the benefit period commencing December 19, 2004. - [19] To the contrary, the Claimant confirms in her application and written submissions that she specifically did not make an application as a result of the advice that she received from EI representatives.
-As noted above, persons who were advised by the Defendant, the Commission or HRSDC, that they did not qualify for sickness leave because they were on parental leave or not otherwise available for work at the time of their sickness leave application, on which advice and representations they relied in not applying for sickness leave, do not form part of the class as certified by the Court.
-Accordingly, I find that the Claimant does not meet the class definition. - [20] Having found that the Claimant does not meet the class definition, I find that the Claimant is not an Eligible Class Member (as defined in the Settlement Agreement).
-The Administrator properly applied Sections 4.02 and 5.03 of the Settlement Agreement and accordingly, the Administrator's determination is upheld. - [21] There shall be no award of costs on this application.
+- [17] To the contrary, the Claimant confirms in her written submissions that she spoke with an EI representatives and was told that she was not eligible for sickness benefits.
+As a result, the Claimant did not apply for sickness benefits.
+As noted above, persons who were advised by the Defendant, the Commission or HRSDC, that they did not qualify for sickness leave because they were on parental leave or not otherwise available for work at the time of their sickness leave application, on which advice and representations they relied in not applying for sickness leave, do not form part of the class as certified by the Court. - [18] Accordingly, I find that the Claimant did not submit an application to convert her benefits to sickness benefits and therefore does not meet the class definition. - [19] Having found that the Claimant does not meet the class definition, I find that the Claimant is not an Eligible Class Member (as defined in the Settlement Agreement).
+The Administrator properly applied Sections 4.02 and 5.03 of the Settlement Agreement and accordingly, the Administrator's determination is upheld. - [20] There shall be no award of costs on this application.